Improved energy barrier in higher-dimensional hypergraph product codes: Energy barrier of 3D hypergraph product codes

 \begin{lemma} For any nontrivial canonical logical-Z operator $L$, the energy barrier $\Delta(L)$ is greater than or equal to the minimum energy barrier of the elementary canonical logical-Z operators. \end{lemma}

 Consider an elementary canonical logical-Z operator $L$ supported on $r_1^\alpha \otimes V_2 \otimes V_3$.
 Suppose $\Delta(L)$ is given by a path $r$.
-The main idea behind the proof of Lemma~\ref{lemma:path_within_subset_3d} is to deform a general path $r$ into a new path $r'$, supported on $r_1^\alpha \otimes V_2 \otimes V_3$.
-Importantly, we show that the energy barrier of $r'$ is not greater than that of the original path $r$.
-A similar argument can be applied to prove the Lemma~\ref{lemma:energy_barrier_of_composite_logical_3d}.
+The main idea behind the proof of Lemma~\ref{lemma:path_within_subset_3d} is to deform a general path $r$ into a new path $r'$, supported only on $r_1^\alpha \otimes V_2 \otimes V_3$, and the energy barrier of $r'$ is not greater than that of the original path $r$.
+A similar argument can be applied to prove Lemma~\ref{lemma:energy_barrier_of_composite_logical_3d}.
 The proofs closely extended from the arguments in the hypergraph product case~\cite{zhao2024on}.
-The details are provided in the appendix.
+The details are provided in the appendix [see Sec~\ref{sec:proofoflemma14} and ~\ref{sec:proofoflemma15}].

 For the elementary canonical logical operator $L_Z^{1,\alpha} = ((r_1^\alpha \otimes L_B^j \otimes L_C^k)^T, 0^T, 0^T)^T$, with fixed $\alpha$, $j$, and $k$. $L_Z^{1,\alpha}$ is supported on $r_1^\alpha \otimes V_2 \otimes V_3$.
 To compute the energy barrier of $L_Z^{1,\alpha}$, consider a path $r = \{P_0, P_1, \cdots, P_F\}$.
 Then